Strix Halo AI Toolboxes

 Power & Performance Tuning

-Following the documentation here, we set a performance profile to get max performance.
+Following the documentation here, I set a performance profile to get max performance.

 $ sudo systemctl enable --now tuned